ckeditor/ckeditor5/docs/installation/frameworks/vuejs-v3.md

 </info-box>

 <info-box hint>
 	Starting from version 5.0.0 of this package, you can use native type definitions provided by CKEditor 5.
-Check details about {@link installation/working-with-typescript TypeScript support}.
+Check the details about {@link installation/working-with-typescript TypeScript support}.
 </info-box>

 ## Quick start